-For the third year in a row, we were named a Military Friendly School by G.I.
+For the sixth year in a row, we were named a Military Friendly School by G.I.
 Jobs magazine.
 The list honors the top 15 percent of colleges, universities and trade schools that are doing the most to embrace America’s veterans as students.

 At Pitt-Bradford, we also try to make sure you have access to all the support you may need in your transition from soldier to student.
 If you have served our country in the Active Duty Military, the Reserves or the National Guard you may be eligible for education benefits.
 Under certain circumstances, spouses and children of veterans may also be eligible for education benefits.
 One of our veterans representatives is available to help you file all documentation related to the GI Bill®.
 You can contact Bob Dilks Jr., director of transfer and nontraditional student recruitment at firstname.lastname@example.org (814-362-7693) or Melissa Ibanez, director of the financial aid office at email@example.com (814-362-7550).

 Please also see our Support Page for links to information and services for our veterans.